Brighton Make Hurzeler, 31, Youngest Premier League Manager - UrduPoint

 Hurzeler, who guided St Pauli to German football's Bundesliga second division title last season, has signed a contract with the south coast club until 2027.

-But Brighton chairman Tony Bloom said Hurzeler's time at St Pauli made him a "standout candidate" to succeed Roberto De Zerbi, who left at the end of the season.
+But Brighton chairman Tony Bloom said Hurzeler's work in taking St Pauli to the German top-flight made him a "standout candidate" to succeed Roberto De Zerbi, who left the Amex Stadium at the end of last season.

 Hurzeler will start his new job when he receives a work permit before Brighton's squad embarks on pre-season preparations in July.